Skincare Order of Application & My Daily Routine

 Step 7: Primer

 On makeup days, I finish out my skincare routine with a primer before I apply my makeup.
-Have been using this one by Tula for quite a while now, and it's one of my all-time favorites.
+I've been using Tula's Face Filter Primer for years now (in shade Sunrise), and it's one of my all-time favorites (code DANIELLEGERVINO).

 Step 1: Makeup Remover